The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: The space of models under consideration

 Let us denote by $(q_{x,t}^{(j,1)}, q_{x,t}^{(j,2)}, \ldots) \in \mathbb{R}^\mathbb{N}$ for $x\in\{a,b\}$ the queue at the $j$-th bid/ask price from the mid $\pi^{(j)}_{x,t}$ as introduced in Section \ref{sec:order_book}.
 Here $q_{x,t}^{(j,k)}$ denotes the volume of the $k$-th order in the queue sorted by time priority and is set to zero if there is no such order.
 The aggregated volume at $\pi^{(j)}_{x,t}$ is given by:

-A natural extension of, the volume representation would therefore be to consider
+A natural extension of the volume representation would therefore be to consider

 Unfortunately, this is an infinite-dimensional array that cannot be directly fed into machine learning models.
-We, therefore, require to cut off the queue at a given depth level.
+We therefore cut off the queue at a given depth level.
 In order to avoid discarding precious information, we aggregate all orders sitting past the maximum depth level at the end of the queue.
-For a given depth level $D>0$, we thus consider
+For a given depth level $D>0$, we thus consider the L3 volume feature

-\begin{remark} A similar approach to the one used for cutting off the queue might be applied to cut off volumes on the bid and ask sides in level 2 representations.
-This would give a better idea of the remaining liquidity at deeper levels in the order book. \end{remark}
+\begin{remark} A similar approach to the one used for cutting off the queue might be applied to aggregate volumes sitting deeper in the order book when deriving L2 representations.
+This would give a better idea of the total liquidity in the order book. \end{remark}

 In order to extract relevant information from the queue, we add an initial convolutional layer, which maps each queue to a weighted sum of the order sizes.
 The weighted aggregated volumes are then fed into the deepVOL architecture as above.
 The resulting CNN module is summarized in Figure \ref{fig:CNN_module_deepVOL_L3}.